 These memberships make the ideal Christmas gift for travellers, offering experiences and days out all year round, while giving something back at the same time

 The perfect gift for wildlife lovers, a ZSL London Zoo membership offers unlimited visits to two of the most highly respected zoos in the world, while supporting vital conservation projects around the world.

 As a member, your favourite traveller will be able to visit both ZSL London Zoo and ZSL Whipsnade Zoo, whenever they want, skipping the queues with fast track entry.
 They’ll enjoy priority booking and discounts on events and experiences.
-And receive the zoo’s award winning magazine, Wild About, featuring inspiring stories about the zoo’s vital conservation work, including fighting forest exploitation in Cameroon and protecting the last remaining population of Asiatic lions in Western India.
+And receive the zoo’s award winning magazine, Wild About, featuring inspiring stories about the zoo’s vital conservation work, including fighting forest exploitation in Cameroon and protecting the last remaining population of Asiatic lions in West India.

 Have you seen a dolphin in the wild?
 These amazing, intelligent and charismatic creatures need your help.

 By adopting a dolphin you’ll be helping the WDC (Whale and Dolphin Conservation) protect dolphins from oil and gas activity and industrial development in Scotland, giving these amazing creatures a safer future.

 Your recipient will receive a welcome pack with adoption certificate, a cotton bag and car sticker and updates in Whale & Dolphin and a fantastic magazine published every three months.

 Give the gift of free entry to brochs, castles, palaces, abbeys, towers and tombs across Scotland with a Historic Scotland membership.
 The lucky traveller in your life will also gain free entry to over 400 events that bring Scotland's history to life, including jousting knights, and a free quarterly member’s magazine.